-According to a report by McKinsey, large IT projects on average run 45% over budget, 7% over time, and deliver 56% less value than predicted.
-Another report by IBM Consulting concluded that only 40% of change projects met their schedule, budget, and quality goals.
-These stark statistics have real-world implications when you consider that organizations, companies, and even governmental agencies have been frantic to trim costs wherever possible over the past few years as a result of the global recession.
+According to the recent Bureau of Labor Statistics report published on June 2, 2022, the productivity of US businesses dropped 7.5% from January to March 2022 due to untracked work activities.
+Meanwhile, a report by IBM Consulting concluded that only 40% of change projects met their schedule, budget, and quality goals.
+These findings have profound real-world implications when you consider that organizations, companies, and even governmental agencies have trimmed costs wherever possible, over the past few years, due to a sluggish global economy.

-It didn’t take very long for progressive organizations to take a critical look at their internal processes and discover areas that could be streamlined, cut back, or consolidated.
-With the elimination of redundancies and inefficiencies came the growth of Shared Services.
-Business operations that used to be shared by several units within an organization were consolidated, and each business unit in effect became an internal client.
-Consequently, organizations have been able to get leaner and flatter and save considerably by streamlining processes.
+It didn’t take very long for progressive organizations to critically analyze their internal processes and discover areas where they could streamline, cut back, or consolidate.
+The elimination of redundancies and inefficiencies resulted in the growth of shared services.
+Organizations consolidated business operations that were being shared by several units, and each business unit, in effect, became an internal client.
+Consequently, organizations have become leaner and are saving considerable sums by streamlining processes.

 Doing More With Less

 Typically, shared services have involved operations such as HR, IT, Finance, Procurement, Legal Services, Marketing, and Sales.
-With several business units in an organization using services provided by the shared service centers, there are gains in efficiency and reduction in costs.
-The services provided by each operational center are then charged back to the business units that needed them.
-Charge-backs could take the form of a flat rate (e.g. share of revenue or headcount), budgeted rate (e.g. based on revenue), activity-based (per unit pricing of services), transactional rates (depending on pricing at specific times), or even market based rates (per time and volume of services).
+Organizations gain from higher efficiencies and reduced costs when several business units in an organization use services provided by shared service centers.
+The services provided by each operational center are then charged back to the business units that use them.
+Charges could be levied at a flat rate (e.g., the share of revenue or headcount), budgeted rate (e.g., based on revenue), activity-based (per unit pricing of services), transactional rates (depending on pricing at specific times), or even market-based rates (based on time and volume of services).

-Companies that have adopted the shared services model need to keep track of which business unit consumed services from which operational center, as well as account for internal charge-backs for services rendered.
-Many companies have to deal with poor visibility into resources used and costs incurred through shared service centers.
-Disparate transaction systems add to the confusion, as do outdated manual systems for tracking timesheets and project costs.
-This hinders accounting for chargebacks and planning for future projects and staffing levels.
-What’s more, estimation of project requirements becomes difficult without clear insight into the resources used for various projects.
+Companies that have adopted the shared services model need to keep track of which business unit consumed services from which operational center and account for internal chargebacks for the services rendered.
+Unfortunately, many companies have to deal with poor visibility into resources used and costs incurred through shared service centers.
+Disparate transaction systems, outdated manual systems for tracking timesheets, and project costs add to the confusion.
+These challenges hinder accounting for chargebacks and planning for future projects and staffing levels.
+Plus, estimating project requirements becomes difficult without clear insight into the resources used for various projects.

-As the complexity of an organization increases, so does the need for a unified solution that provides clear visibility into the time and cost spent on services, and itemized breakdowns to internal clients.
-Moreover, bottlenecks and inefficiencies can be discovered with the introduction of a unified solution, and measures to mitigate these issues can be taken.
+Increasing organizational complexities also enhances the need for a unified solution that provides clear visibility into the time and cost spent on services and itemized breakdowns to internal clients.
+Moreover, introducing a unified solution can help identify bottlenecks and inefficiencies and measures to mitigate them.

-The complexities of shared services in mid-sized to large organizations call for a solution such as Replicon Shared Services Management.
-It empowers managers with full visibility into the costs of service delivery and their requirements, and optimizes delivery of resources and services, while also enhancing forecasting capabilities with easy access to vital information across the board.
+The complexities of shared services in mid-sized to large organizations mandate a solution like Replicon Shared Services Management.
+It gives managers full visibility into service delivery costs and their requirements.
+Plus, it optimizes resource and service delivery while enhancing forecasting capabilities with easy access to vital information across the board.
 Service centers can then provide cost summaries for internal clients, facilitate easy chargeback calculations, and improve budgeting and planning.
-Internal business units will benefit from detailed drill-down views into services consumed and their associated costs, as well as gain the ability to submit service requests and track status.
+In addition, internal business units can benefit from detailed drill-down views into services consumed and their associated costs, as well as gain the ability to submit service requests and track status.

-As adoption of shared services grows with leaps and bounds, companies and organizations will have to decide wisely on the solutions that they employ to keep everything in sync between their business units and shared service centers.
+With the increased adoption of shared services, organizations will have to decide wisely on the solutions that they employ to keep everything in sync between their business units and shared service centers.